OneTrueKirk/onetruekirk.github.io/pcl.md

 By admitting only a single (or a narrow set of) lending terms in a given market, lenders are unable to meaningfully risk-differentiate when giving loans.
 Lenders are unable to call loans that have become risky.
 Raising rates is insufficient to produce liquidity on demand in extreme market scenarios.
 Like passive Uniswap LPs, lenders are at the mercy of sophisticated outside actors.
 The existing implementations put lenders on the back foot vs sophisticated borrowers.
 Beneficial competition between lenders (ie, different rate and risk opinions) cannot occur, but malignant competition (bank run risk in event of bad debt) is a looming threat.
 What’s more, they are at risk due to potentially unwise decisions or software errors by pool operators.

-The alternative I’m brainstorming is a “protocol for callable loans” (PCL).
-The PCL should be governance free and oracle free, such that lenders are entirely in control with no counterparty risk besides their exposure to the borrower’s collateral position.
+The alternative I’m brainstorming is a “protocol for callable loans”.
+The protocol should be governance free and oracle free, such that lenders are entirely in control with no counterparty risk besides their exposure to the borrower’s collateral position.

 To accomplish this, we must give up on the idea of a passive lending pool and embrace the understanding that lenders and borrowers are sophisticated, self-interested, and at times adversarial actors.
-Users may be either protocols, individuals, or entities, the underlying PCL should be as neutral and composable as possible.
+Users may be either protocols, individuals, or entities, the underlying protocol should be as neutral and composable as possible.

 Below is an incomplete and actively-evolving sketch of how I could see this working.